Skip to main content

 Modern bridal trends:

-• Traditional headpiece elements - worn by 25% of brides
+• Traditional headpiece elements - worn by some brides

-• Tropical weight fabrics - essential for 85°F average temperatures
+• Tropical weight fabrics - essential for warm temperatures

-• Barefoot beach ceremonies - chosen by 30% of destination wedding brides
+• Barefoot beach ceremonies - chosen by many destination wedding brides

 Groom and Wedding Party Attire

-Groom’s attire typically consists of lightweight linen suits costing $300-$1,000 USD, with 70% choosing white or cream colors suitable for tropical climates.
-Traditional elements include madras bow ties or pocket squares ($30-$75) honoring St. Lucian textile heritage.
+Groom’s attire typically consists of lightweight linen suits, with most choosing white or cream colors suitable for tropical climates.
+Traditional elements include madras bow ties or pocket squares honoring St. Lucian textile heritage.

 Wedding party fashion: